 Bright and citrus-filled, homemade orange lemon marmalade will brighten any winter’s morning.
 With a bit of preparation now, you can easily make and preserve this orange marmalade then enjoy it in the months to come.

 What is marmalade?

 Marmalade is a preserve- similar to a jam or jelly– that is made with citrus.
 Oranges are a popular choice of citrus to use for marmalade.
 Lemons and grapefruit are also good options.
-Marmalade is made by cooking the fruit and the rind together.
-Sugar is added and the mixture is cooked down to a jelly-like consistency.
+Marmalade is essential orange jam but with a fancier name.

 How do you make orange lemon marmalade?